-While still at the volunteering stage, it might be the case that the community is still based on verbal agreements or a network of friendship relations, but for going further, there is a need for formalizing agreements between all participants (see the the Pico-Peering agreement and the draft Terms of Use in Appendices A and B respectively) and develop a framework with a governance.
-A good start could be develop the ecosystem based on the following principles:
+While still at the volunteering stage, it might be the case that the community is still based on verbal agreements or a network of friendship relations.

+When going further however, there will be a need for formalising agreements between all participants (see the Pico Peering Agreement and the Draft Terms of Use in Appendices A and B respectively) and developing a governance framework.
+A good start could be to develop the ecosystem based on the following principles:

-Sharing network infrastructure increases the efficiency (i.e., better performance, efficient use of the spectrum or wider coverage for the same investment) of the network infrastructure because it stimulates cooperation, prevents duplication of efforts and facilitates economies of scale.
-This is particularly true in the case of optical fibre because, once in place and operated, it becomes a non-rivalrous asset (zero marginal production costs) due to its virtually unlimited capacity.
+1. Sharing network infrastructure increases the efficiency (i.e. better performance, efficient use of the spectrum or wider coverage for the same investment) of the network infrastructure because it stimulates cooperation, prevents duplication of efforts and facilitates economies of scale.
+This is particularly true in the case of optical fibre because, once in place and operational, it becomes a non-rivalrous asset (zero marginal production costs) due to its virtually unlimited capacity.

-- The contribution of local economic activity is essential for the project's sustainability because it creates a dependency: it generates the required resources to maintain and expand it. - The professionals (i.e., individuals or enterprises that deliver services to the community in return for an economic remuneration) deserve a fair reward for their work, but speculation on the network infrastructure is not allowed. - Network participants have the right to satisfy their connectivity needs through their own as well as through the procurement of professional services in a fair and competitive market.
-The network must remain open, free (like in freedom), and neutral.
+- 2. The contribution of local economic activities is essential for the project's sustainability because it creates a positive dependency: it generates the required resources to maintain and expand it. - 3.
+The professionals (i.e. individuals or enterprises that deliver services to the community in return for an economic remuneration) deserve a fair reward for their work, but speculation on the network infrastructure is not allowed. - 4.
+Network participants have the right to satisfy their connectivity needs through their own efforts as well as through the procurement of professional services in a fair and competitive market.
+The network must remain open, free (as in freedom), and neutral.

-Story # 10: Minimising the ecological cost of Community Networks (by Mireira Roura)
+Story #10: Minimising the ecological cost of community networks (by Mireira Roura)

-Although I live in capitalism, where "everything is possible", but nothing can change, I believe that the circular economy can act as a new paradigm.
-Actually, it is not a new concept.
-2.500 years ago, Aristotle already pointed to his principles with this sentence: "Richness is not in the ownership of things, but in their use".
+Although I live under capitalism, where "everything is possible" but nothing can change, I believe that the circular economy can act as a new paradigm.
+Actually, it is not a new concept - 2,500 years ago, Aristotle already pointed to this principle with this sentence: wealth is not in the ownership of things, but in their use.
 I think a lot about this concept.
 In this, and in taking care of my things as if it was my teddy bear.
 That's why I try to keep my environmental footprint as small as possible.

-My brother's phone was mine, my laptop was donated by the innovation office of the city council (Barcelona Activa) and prepared by Miquel from Solidança, a local social enterprise.
-Part of my Internet access in the eReuse.org office comes from a secondhand router that used to be part of the guifi.net backbone in Barcelona, but became too slow for that, but is very good for our office.
+My brother's phone was mine, my laptop was donated by the innovation office of the city council (Barcelona Activa) and prepared by Miquel from Solidan, a local social enterprise.

+Part of my internet access in the eReuse.org office comes from a second-hand router that used to be part of the guifi.net backbone in Barcelona - it became too slow for that but works wonderfully for our office.
 I try to reduce waste, reuse and recycle.
-I don't want to shred electronics if it can be reused, too bad for the environment that me and my daughter will be living in.
+I don't want to shred electronics if they can be reused, it would be harmful for the environment that me and my daughter will be living in.

-I don't think having the best and fastest computer or router makes me a better person, quite the contrary in fact, if I think this planet is overloaded with consumers.
-We have surpassed the limits of the planet, eating plastic, contaminated by heavy metals from everything we dump on the atmosphere, the land and the sea.
-Climate change is already very visible and that's too alarming.
-Our "digital world" needs a lot of hardware, cables, antennas, electricity, and that is made with exotic and toxic components so it has a huge social and environmental impact.
+I don't think having the best and fastest computer or router makes me a better person, quite the contrary.
+In fact, I think this planet is overloaded with consumers.
+We have surpassed the limits of the planet, eating plastic, contaminated by heavy metals from everything we dump into the atmosphere, the land and the sea.
+Climate change is already very visible and that's very alarming.
+Our "digital world" needs a lot of hardware, cables, antennas, electricity, and these are made with exotic and toxic components so it has a huge social and environmental impact.